Sunday 31 March 2013

 For those who have not read the book I will briefly recap what is said about Michael there.
 He was born in the county of Buckinghamshire, England in 1919.
 His father served in the British Army in India, and his mother’s family also had a long connection with the sub-continent.
 In fact, Michael was conceived in India but his mother went back to England to have her baby, returning to India with him almost immediately afterwards.

 Michael’s parents’ marriage was not a success and his father left his mother soon after Michael’s birth, never seeing him again.
 Michael’s mother remarried but not until he was about 15 years old so his main relationship was always with his mother to whom he was devoted.
 He was sent to an English prep school, which he loved, and then a public school which he hated, the constant beatings for the mildest infringement of school discipline being a major factor.
-His mother, sensibly, took him out of that school, sending him to one in Switzerland which was much more to his taste.
+His mother, sensibly, took him out of that school, sending him to one in Switzerland which was more to his taste.

 When the 2nd World War came Michael, following family tradition, joined the Indian Army which at that time had British officers.
 His regiment was the famous Corps of Guides.
 For the first years of the war he served as A.D.C. to the Viceroy of India but then his mother, who thought he was having too easy a time of it, encouraged him to seek a posting with a unit on active service.
 He was sent to Burma and promptly captured by the Japanese.
 He would never speak of his time in the Japanese prisoner of war camp but I know that what he saw and experienced there left an indelible mark on him.

-When the war ended he left India and, not seeing much future in post war Britain, went to New York where he did various jobs though apparently always put more energy into his social life than his professional one.
+When the war ended he left India and, not seeing much future in post-war Britain, went to New York where he did various jobs though apparently always put more energy into his social life than his professional one.
 His mother died when he was in America and, though he didn't return to England for the funeral (not so easy in those days), this must have affected him deeply for it was shortly after that he began to explore spirituality, eventually converting to Catholicism to become a Benedictine monk.

 Michael spent a couple of years in the monastery but left because he did not want to become a priest which apparently he would have had to have done in the order he had joined.
 He would have preferred to remain a simple brother leading a contemplative life but he also said that he was beginning to feel uncomfortable with the rigid belief system.
 I think that the Masters intended him to experience the monastic life for a period to give him a grounding in spirituality but it was not his true vocation.
 He went back into the world, becoming secretary of the Carlton Club in London, and his spiritual life was put on hold.
 I take this as an indication that spiritual training, in the sense the Masters think of it, is a much broader thing than just following an overtly spiritual practice.
 That way of life might sometimes even cause us to stagnate if we stick in an old familiar cycle when a new one should be beginning.
 The primary focus of our life lessons can change and we must be sensitive to pointers indicating that it is time to move on.